pedromedley/website/content/blog/progress-report-1.md

 - Talking to users takes is extremely valuable, but takes a lot of time
     - [Help Scout](https://www.helpscout.net/) has helped make email more efficient
-- Code quality mostly only matters for the core components
+- Code quality usually only matters for the core components
     - Because those are the hardest parts to refactor
     - For Insomnia, it's the data model and storage system
 - Hosting Electron apps (50MB each) on S3 is expensive
-    - Was $200/mo after Hacker News post
+    - $200/mo after Hacker News post
     - Used [Cloudflare](https://www.cloudflare.com/) to cut costs (now $10/mo)
 - People don't like receiving app updates every day (who knew!?)
-- Working at home makes me feel like a slob
+- Working at home makes you feel like a slob
     - Have transitioned to coffee shops
+- Cloud sync is more complicated than expected

 ## Wrap Up

 Overall, Insomnia is doing well.
-The user base is growing, the app is becoming more stable, and I've had the opportunity to meet many great people.
+The user base is growing, the app is becoming more stable, and the people using it are amazing to interact with.
 However, it's not generating revenue yet, and user growth is slow.
-Considering the sync beta should be ready to go live this week, this month should be very interesting.
+Considering the sync beta should be ready to go live this week, the next few weeks should be very interesting.

 I plan to try and write one of these posts every month, so keep your eyes out for that.
 Again, if there is anything else that you would like to see included